ovh/docs/pages/platform/kubernetes-k8s/using-lb/guide.en-gb.md

 ## Deploying LoadBalancer Services on OVHcloud Managed Kubernetes clusters

 In our OVHcloud Managed Kubernetes we propose a load balancing service enabling you to use `LoadBalancer` `ServiceType`.
 There is a limit of 16 active `LoadBalancer` per cluster.
-This limit can be exceptionally raised upon request though our support team
+This limit can be exceptionally raised upon request through our support team

 ## Deploying a Hello World LoadBalancer service